 A morphine user will experience specific withdrawal symptoms once they’ve become tolerant to morphine, which includes:

-As we described above, morphine withdrawal is not life-threatening when comparing to alcohol or benzodiazepines.
+As we described above, morphine withdrawal is not life-threatening when compared to alcohol or benzodiazepines.
 Complications can occur if other drugs are used along with morphine.
 If benzos or alcohol are present in your system during withdrawal, the symptoms can be deadly if not treated adequately.

 Unfortunately, despite morphine being a widely used painkiller, many people abuse it for its euphoric effects.
 Once someone has become addicted, their tolerance will skyrocket and cause them to use higher doses to achieve their desired outcomes.
 When someone uses higher doses of the potent painkiller, it puts them at a higher risk of overdosing.
 If you or someone you love is using morphine, you must become aware of morphine overdose symptoms.
 It can save a life if you are prepared.
 These symptoms include: